pnd280/SObfuscator/README.md

 ## Usage
 Nothing here yet.

+## Potential problems
+1. `@error` and `@extended` will be automatically re-assign when enter a function, this is an expected behavior in native AutoIt3.
+Applying certain strategies can lead to unexpected behaviors in some cases where another function is being execute prior to the obfuscated macros (mostly in the same line).
+If your obfuscated script not working properly, this can be the case and can be resolved by not using `SetError`, `SetExtended` or any equivalents, define them by yourself.

 ## Limitations
 1. Although i mentioned before in [Rename user defined functions](#rename-user-defined-functions), this strategy is done by using **Au3Stripper**, not the Obfuscator engine itself.